fastrgv/RufasSlider/README.md

 Focusing on portability and open source freedom, this project relies on SDL2, a PNG-loader by Lode Vandevenne, and OpenAL-Audio.

 ## future plans
 Elliminate SDL2 in favor of GLFW.
+This has been already done for rufaslid, flat7 & flataz.

 ------------------------------------------------------------
 Open source developers are welcome to help improve or extend this app.